-If you are like me and get bummed out by traditional zoos, you have to check this place out.
+If you are like me and get bummed out by traditional zoos, you have to check out the The Wild Animal Sanctuary.
 The animals here have been rescued from miserable lives in circuses, as household pets or other cruel situations.
 They are given wide open areas to live out their lives closer to how they were meant to.

 Better yet, there is a mile-long wooden walkway above these open areas so humans do not frighten or disturb the wildlife, which makes me ecstatic!
-And while you are there, you are given so much valuable information about the sanctuary, its mission and how you can help.
+And while you are there, you are given so much valuable information about the Wild Animal Sanctuary, its mission and how you can help.
 I love this organization and all they do for animals in need.

 The sanctuary is located less than an hour from Denver, in Keenesburg, CO.
 If you want to visit this great place, it is a bit pricey.
 But well worth it, in my opinion.